rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

     to be careful in how we interpret this data.
 My intention was to try to capture how well structured a given ambition's plan was by asking if it had established milestones and/or a schedule.
-However, the survey results include cases where the respondant did *not* indicate that they had made a plan, but they *did* say that this year they did establish milestones.
+However, the survey results include cases where the respondent did *not* indicate that they had made a plan, but they *did* say that this year they did establish milestones.
     Should I have interpreted that as implicitly saying that there *was* a plan established?
+Or is the respondent saying that something significant was accomplished despite the absence of a plan with concrete milestones?
     Maybe we need to restructure future surveys to make these "implied bounds" clearer (ha ha, that's a little Rust type system joke).

 One more thing I want to point out: five of the ambitions checked the box in the